-Battery Recycling Startup Cylib Raises $8.5 Million
+German Battery Recycling Startup Cylib Raises $8.5 Million in Funding

-Subtitle – The funding brings the total seed amount raised by the company to $12.4 million
+Subtitle – The additional seed funding brings the total seed amount raised by the company to $12.6 million

-Cylib, a battery recycling startup, has announced that it has raised €8 million (~$8.56 million) in a seed extension round, bringing the total seed round amount raised to €11.6 million (~$12.41 million)
+Cylib, a German battery recycling startup, has announced that it has raised €8 million (~$8.6 million) in a seed extension round, bringing the total seed round amount raised to €11.6 million (~$12.6 million)

-The funding round was led by World Fund, a climate tech venture capital firm with 10x Founders participating as a co-investor.
-Existing investors VSquared Ventures and Speedinvest also joined, along with business angels Kai Hansen and Karim Jalbout.
+World Fund, a climate-tech venture capital firm, led the investment round with participation from 10x Founders and existing investors VSquared Ventures, Speedinvest, and business angels Kai Hansen and Karim Jalbout.

-Cylib’s proprietary technology recycles lithium traction batteries used in electric vehicles (EVs) and recovers raw materials, resulting in a recycling efficiency of 90%.
-According to the company, their technology drastically reduces the carbon footprint of the entire battery value chain while reducing the need to mine additional raw materials.
+The company has developed a process to take end-of-life batteries, recover the resources, and output new raw materials.
+The goal is to close the loop and ensure the mobility sector can run on electrified, regenerative energy.
+The company says it has a 90% recycling efficiency.
+The company’s customers include electric vehicle makers, battery manufacturers, and raw materials processors in acquiring reprocessed raw materials.

+In 2024, new EU regulations are expected to come into force, which will tighten the obligation of electric vehicle manufacturers and resellers to recycle batteries at the end of their natural lifespan.

-"Our process recovers all raw materials, including valuable elements such as lithium, cobalt, and graphite, which are simply disposed of in other processes," said Lilian Schwich, the CEO and co-founder of cylib.
+Cylib uses a water-based process for lithium and graphite recovery, reducing the usage of additives and acids and making it a more environmentally friendly method of recycling batteries.
+"Our process recovers all raw materials, including valuable elements such as lithium, cobalt, and graphite, which are simply disposed of in other processes," said Lilian Schwich, CEO and co-founder of Cylib.

-Cylib uses a water-based process for lithium and graphite recovery reducing the use of additives and acids, making it a more environmentally friendly method of recycling batteries.

-Craig Douglas, Partner at World Fund, said, "cylib's technology is the missing piece of the puzzle and their technology will deliver real climate gains, by enabling the sustainable recycling of batteries and by cutting down on the damaging mining of primary materials."

-In 2024, new EU regulations are expected to come into effect, requiring electric vehicle manufacturers and resellers to recycle batteries at the end of their natural lifespan.

-“The upcoming changes of EU regulations on battery recycling will be pivotal, if we are truly to seize the decarbonizing potential of switching away from fossil fuel emitting vehicles, transitioning en masse to EVs.
-Only if all raw materials used in batteries for EVs are able to be safely and sustainably recycled will we establish a true circular economy, powering the mobility of tomorrow”. commented cylib co-Founder and Chief Operating Officer, Dr. Gideon Schwich.
+“The upcoming changes of EU regulations on battery recycling will be pivotal if we are truly to seize the decarbonizing potential of switching away from fossil fuel emitting vehicles, transitioning en masse to EVs.
+Only if all raw materials used in batteries for EVs are able to be safely and sustainably recycled will we establish a true circular economy, powering the mobility of tomorrow,” commented Cylib Co-founder and Chief Operating Officer Dr. Gideon Schwich.

-Cylib's current customers include electric vehicle makers, battery manufacturers, and raw materials processors in the business of acquiring reprocessed raw materials.
+In Q4 2022, three battery recycling companies raised $549 million, compared to $57 million raised in Q3 2022, according to Mercom’s Annual And Q4 2022 Funding and M&A Report for Storage, Grid & Efficiency.
 Recently, another battery recycling company Cirba Solutions received a $50 million minority investment from Tokyo-based Marubeni Corporation.

-In Q4 2022, three battery recycling companies raised $549 million, compared to $57 million raised in Q3 2022 according to Mercom’s Annual And Q4 2022 Funding and M&A Report for Storage, Grid & Efficiency.

 Tags: cylib, battery recycling, storage, VC, Funding, World Fund, VSquared Ventures, 10x Founders